aosabook/500lines/image-filters/image-filters.markdown

 \aosafigure[240pt]{image-filters-images/app.jpg}{The App}{500l.imagefilters.app}

-We’re using Processing, as it makes it really simple to create a little application, and do image manipulation.
-Processing is an IDE (Integrated Development Environment) and a set of libraries to make visual applications.
-It was originally created as a way for designers and artists to create digital apps, so it has a very visual focus.

-We’ll focus on the Java-based version although Processing has now been ported to other languages, including Javascript, which is awesome if you want to upload your apps to the internet.
+Processing makes it simple to create a little application and do image manipulation, because it was originally created as a way for designers and artists to create digital apps, so it has a very visual focus.
+We’ll work with the Java-based version, although Processing has now been ported to other languages (including Javascript which is awesome if you want to upload your apps to the Internet).

-For this tutorial, I use it in Eclipse by adding `core.jar` to my build path.
+For this tutorial, I use Processing in Eclipse by adding `core.jar` to my build path.
 If you want, you can use the Processing IDE, which removes the need for a lot of boilerplate Java code.
 If you later want to port it over to Processing.js and upload it online, you need to replace the file chooser with something else.